 Data is transmitted online in packets.
 These data packets can transmit a wide variety of content – for example, photo data, video data for broadcast, copy for an online shop, email, but also information necessary for an online game.

 There are various services that ensure the data reaches the application it is intended for.
 A computer that is connected to the internet and acts as a server can deliver websites by this method and at the same time be used to transmit email.
-It therefore provides a number of services using the FTP protocol, such as sending email or transferring files.
+It therefore provides several services using the FTP protocol, such as sending email or transferring files.

 The data being transferred from various services is organized into ports.
 The service in question waits for data to arrive at a preassigned port.
 This enables the data packets appropriate for an email to reach an email program, while a video is played back over the same connection and at the same time on another port.